thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Godot:** open-source game engine used for developing 2D and 3D games with a lightweight and flexible development environment
 * **Roblox Studio:** official game development environment for creating, testing, and publishing experiences on Roblox
 * **Cocos2d-x:** open-source cross-platform game development framework used for building 2D games
+* **OpenGL:** a graphics API that interacts with the GPU for rendering 2D and 3D vector graphics

 ## Web3
 * **Soroban:** smart contract platform built on the Stellar blockchain that enables scalable and developer-friendly app development